mariorod98/ObsidianVault/🌱 Seedbox/Wave Function Collapse Algorithm.md

 tags: #state/seedling

 # Wave Function Collapse Algorithm
-The Wave Function Collapse (WFC) is an algorithm that generates procedural environment in 2D (images with pixels or tiles) or 3D (with blocks).
+The Wave Function Collapse (WFC) is an algorithm that generates procedural images.
+It uses constraint solving to generate an output image based on an example image or a set of rules.

 ## References
 [GitHub - mxgmn/WaveFunctionCollapse: Bitmap & tilemap generation from a single example with the help of ideas from quantum mechanics](https://github.com/mxgmn/WaveFunctionCollapse)